SovereignCloudStack/k8s-cluster-api-provider/doc/make-reference.md

 ### Make clean

-``make clean`` does ssh to the capi management server to clean up the created clusters prior to terraform cleaning up the resources it has created.
+``make clean`` does ssh to the capi management server to clean up the created clusters prior to opentofu cleaning up the resources it has created.
 This is sometimes insufficient to clean up unfortunately, some error in the deployment may result in resources left around.

 ### Make fullclean

-``make fullclean`` uses a custom script `cleanup/cleanup.sh` (using the openstack CLI) to clean up everything while trying to not hit any resources not created by the CAPI or terraform for clusters from this management host.
+``make fullclean`` uses a custom script `cleanup/cleanup.sh` (using the openstack CLI) to clean up everything while trying to not hit any resources not created by the CAPI or opentofu for clusters from this management host.
 It is the recommended way for doing cleanups if ``make clean`` fails.
 Watch out for leftover floating IP addresses and persistent volumes, as these can not be easily traced back to the